Twenty-2020/Metacrafter-AVAX-1/README.md

 # Metacrafter-AVAX-1

 This Solidity code demonstrates an example use for the require, assert, and reverse function using a Music Store.
+The Music Store works by only allowing subscribers to purchase an album; which if they aren't must pay for the subscription.

 ## Description